 High-Efficiency Home Air Filters

 These filters remove 85% of your home’s air pollutants.
 Not only will high-efficiency home air filters aid in relieving allergy symptoms, they also help your heating and air conditioning systems run more efficiently, ultimately cutting down on energy costs which could save you money on energy bills year after year.

 Standard Pleated Media Home Air Filters

 These are your more familiar home air filters and can be found at the majority of home improvement stores.
 While pleated home air filters may cost less, they also have to be replaced more often – every one to three months versus once a year like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters range from $60 to $100, for annual cost you’re looking at basically the same amount.
 Standard pleated air filters can remove up to 45% of the air pollutants in your home and the largest factor is the number of pleats per foot.
 The higher count of pleats, the better the air flow, and the cleaner your famiy’s air will be.

 Basic Fiberglass Home Air Filters

 The flat, fiberglass air filters are the most plain type of home air filter.
-These filters do not normally enhance your family’s air quality; instead, they were designed to guard the HVAC equipment from having larger contaminants infiltrate the system and harm the components.
+These filters do not normally enhance your family’s air quality; instead, they were designed to protect the HVAC equipment from having larger contaminants infiltrate the system and damage the components.
 As a result, they can only remove less than 10% of your indoor air pollutants, but they are available for about $1 each.